 Rehearsal Dinner

-Your rehearsal dinner is the warm-up act for your wedding day - a time to gather your closest people, shake off pre-wedding nerves, and start the weekend on a high note.
-It’s also a great way to thank your wedding party and other VIPs for being by your side and attending the rehearsal.
+Your wedding rehearsal dinner is the warm-up act for your wedding day - a time to gather your closest people, shake off pre-wedding nerves, and start the weekend on a high note.
+It’s also a meaningful opportunity to thank your wedding party and VIPs for being part of your celebration.

-It’s not just dinner; it’s your chance to set the tone for the celebration ahead.
-Whether you’re going classic, coastal, or completely custom, here’s how to plan it like a pro.
+Whether you’re going classic, coastal, or completely custom, here’s how to plan your rehearsal dinner like a pro.

 Step 1: Start With the Guest List and Budget